What is Bitcoin? A Complete Beginner’s Guide

-This means that in many cases Bitcoin is cheaper to use than traditional wire transfers or money orders.
-Also, unlike fiat currencies Bitcoin was designed to be digital by nature, this means you can add additional layers of programming on top of it and turn it into “smart money”, but more on that on later videos.
+This means that in many cases, Bitcoin is cheaper to use than traditional wire transfers or money orders.
+Also, unlike fiat currencies, Bitcoin was designed to be digital by nature.
+This means you can add additional layers of programming on top of it and turn it into “smart money,” but more on that in later videos.

 Free for all